-Wisconsin has a proud conservationist tradition stretching back to John Muir, father of America's national parks.
-Yet in recent years Republican policymakers have turned state law and policy toward powerful interests that pollute Wisconsin's air and water.
-(Extreme gerrymandering has helped the GOP keep both houses of the Legislature despite losing the popular vote.)
+Wisconsin has a proud conservationist tradition stretching back to John Muir, father of the United States' national parks.
+Yet in recent years Republican policymakers have tailored state law and policy to suit powerful interests that pollute Wisconsin's air and water.
+(They've also used extreme gerrymandering to fortify their control of the Legislature against the loss of a majority of voters.)
 The Republican abandonment of good natural resource stewardship gives Democratic candidates a chance to sway voters who haven't fully reckoned with the GOP tilt in favor of polluters.
 In early 2017, I began building a statewide network of Party leaders to make that case, and we were constituted as a caucus within Wisconsin Democratic Party—with me as chair—at the 2018 state convention.
+(I passed along the gavel in June 2021 to a close partner in the effort rather than run for a third term.)

 Again, the extreme gerrymandering of Wisconsin's legislative district maps is the Badger State’s key political fact.
-In the 2018 midterm elections, the 54% of votes Democratic Assembly candidates received yielded them just 36% of the seats.
+In the 2018 midterms, the 54% of votes garnered by Democratic Assembly candidates yielded them just 36% of the seats.
 The only way for Democrats to win control of the Legislature, therefore, is to sway voters who usually back Republicans.
 Most of the swing districts have sizable rural populations, and the advice we got from local Party leaders on a Summer 2019 listening tour steered us to the issue of pollution from oversized industrial dairy and hog farms.

 For their part, Republican candidates count on keeping the upper hand by equating any crackdown on agricultural pollution with being “anti-farmer.”
 In response, the Environmental Caucus has highlighted the largest operations that generate unmanageable levels of waste—stressing the difference between such factory farms versus the traditional family farms with which so many rural voters identify.
 As I put it in an interview with the Wisconsin State Journal, “The real problem doesn’t come from the vast majority of dairy farms or hog farms.
 The bad actors hide behind the good ones.”